-- i.
+i.
 Placement

 - i.
-Route the band around the extremity.

-- ii.
-Clip the buckles together.

-- iii.
-Pull the band tight.

-- iv.
-Twist the rod until bright red bleeding stops.

-- v.Lock the rod in place within the Tri-ring.
+Route the band around the extremity. - ii.
+Clip the buckles together. - iii.
+Pull the band tight. - iv.
+Twist the rod until bleeding is controlled. - v.
+Lock the rod in place within the Tri-ring. - vi.

-- vi.
 Record the time of application on the tourniquet.